MCP servers

 }Expecting doctor to catch a bad binding

-Doctor validates the DSL only.
-An unbound slot, a wrong URL, or an expired token shows up as missing tools on the agent's first turn.
+Doctor validates the DSL only (including url: and auth:).
+An unbound or unconnected slot, an unreachable server, or an expired credential shows up as missing tools on the agent's first turn.
 Check the MCP servers page in Swirls Cloud when an agent reports its tools are unavailable.

 Expecting subagents to inherit slots